 Burmese Ruby: Considered to be of top quality, these Rubies are flawless and have a unique shape to them.
-They are deep red in color due to the presence of chromium in it.
+Burmese Ruby is deep red in color due to the presence of chromium in it.
 They are generally found in Myanmar.
 All rubies have blemishes and you have to look for them when you have to identify the real from the fake.

-Rubies from Madagascar: Comparatively fresh to the market, Madagascar rubies are regarded as top of the line gemstones.
-The two regions where they are mined mostly in Madagascar are Andilamena and Vatomandry.
-Found in different varieties of igneous rocks, the quality of the gemstones varies according to the rock they are found in.
+Rubies from Madagascar: The two regions where they are mined mostly in Madagascar are Andilamena and Vatomandry.
 These rubies are found are red, orange and naturally red in color.

-Rubies from Afghanistan: Rubies have been mined from Afghanistan from the first century onward.
-The mines where they are fashioned are Badakshan and Jagdalek.
-The latter region produces a Ruby that ranges from a deep to faint red color Ruby.
-They are considered to be of superior quality, which is not found elsewhere in the world.
+Rubies from Afghanistan: They are considered to be of superior quality, which is not found elsewhere in the world.
 The color of the original ruby stone found in this area ranges from light red to dark red.

 Rubies from Africa: Available in purplish to dark red colors, African rubies have varieties of shapes and sizes.
 The best color of these rubies is the fine dark red color.